Languages of Denmark: Ethnic German minority

 Throughout the 20th century, especially after World War II, German lost ground to English, and German ceased to be a mandatory foreign language.
 Awareness of Germany, its culture, and its societal conditions has declined, with limited media encouragement due to underrepresentation of German-language TV channels compared to English-language ones.
 Negative attitudes toward Germany from earlier generations have also largely faded, yet motivation to learn the German language has as well.

 Minority languages

 Dutch

 In the 16th century, Christian II of Denmark invited Dutch farmers to Amager near Copenhagen and other parts of the country for agricultural and cultural reasons.
 These immigrants maintained their traditions for several centuries, until the 19th century when their Dutch dialect faded due to assimilation.
-Nonetheless, around 1% of the population spoke Dutch as their first language in 2024.